scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - New section: Path MTU
 - New section: Monitoring Considerations
-- Completed description of Control Services gRPC API in appendix
+- Completed description of Control Services RPC API in appendix

 Minor changes: